 The Essentials

-Simply living a healthier lifestyle can make a big impact in fighting depression.
+Simply living a healthier lifestyle can make a big impact in fighting depression

-Infographic showing essential skills to fight depressionDepression affects more than our thoughts and mood – it can also affect our sleep, appetite, energy levels, social life, and much more.
+Depression affects more than our thoughts and mood – it can also affect our sleep, appetite, physical activity, social life, and much more.

 This part of the site focuses on essential coping skills for depression that we can start putting into practice on our own, right now.

-We divided this section up into five guides that cover essential elements of our health.
+We divided this section into five guides that cover essential elements of our health.
 Each guide contains information on how the topic is related to depression, common issues and stumbling blocks, as well as long-term strategies to build better habits.

 Food

-What we eat not only fuels our physical energy but also our minds.
+What we eat not only fuels our physical energy, but also our minds.
 Up to 90% of the body’s serotonin comes from cells in our gut (serotonin is an important neurotransmitter associated with our emotions and targeted by many antidepressants).[1]

 Remember though, that eating healthy doesn’t mean eating less of everything, as we still need sufficient calories to support our minds and bodies.